-- 1. an exception for governmental issuers, such as Counties, who do not reasonably expect to issue more than \$5,000,000 in tax-exempt obligations in the current calendar year (This is the so-called "small issuer" exception.); - 2. an exception solely applicable to school districts who, in addition to the issuance of not to exceed \$5,000,000 in tax-exempt obligations for any school district purpose (i.e., cashflow or capital) in the current calendar year (as noted in (1) above), do not reasonably expect to issue more than an additional \$10,000,000 in tax-exempt obligations in the current calendar year, provided, such additional \$10,000,000 (or such lesser amount as is applicable if the school district is not issuing that much) is attributable solely to
+(1) an exception for governmental issuers, such as counties, cities, towns, villages, fire districts and school districts, who do not reasonably expect to issue more than \$5,000,000 in tax-exempt obligations in the current calendar year (this is the so-called "small issuer" exception);

+(2) an exception solely applicable to school districts who, in addition to the issuance of not to exceed \$5,000,000 in tax-exempt obligations for any school district purpose (i.e., cash flow or capital) in the current calendar year (as noted in (1) above), do not reasonably expect to issue more than an additional \$10,000,000 in tax-exempt obligations in the current calendar year, provided, such additional \$10,000,000 (or such lesser amount as is applicable if the school district is not issuing that much) is attributable solely to financing the "construction" of "public school facilities" (the "school small issuer" exception not generally applicable to school districts but is included here in the interests of completeness).

-- financing the "construction" of "public school facilities" (The "school small issuer" exception is not generally applicable to Counties but is included here in the interests of completeness.); - 3. an exception for governmental issuers of RANs or TANs, regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued; and - 4. several exceptions for governmental issuers of notes or bonds for capital projects regardless of whether they reasonably expect to issue more than \$5,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued.
+(3) an exception for governmental issuers of RANs or TANs, regardless of whether they reasonably expect to issue more than \$5,000,000/\$15,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued; and

+(4) several exceptions for governmental issuers of notes or bonds for capital projects regardless of whether they reasonably expect to issue more than \$5,000,000/\$15,000,000 in the current calendar year, if the issuer can meet certain rapid spend-down requirements once the obligation is issued.

 Small Issuer Exception to Rebate Rule.
-This exception from the rebate requirement is for governmental bonds or notes issued by small governmental units with general taxing powers which will not issue in excess of \$5 million of governmental obligations in any given calendar year.
-This exception does not apply to the first \$5 million of issues of governmental units which will issue more than \$5 million per year.
-The issues of any "subordinate" governmental issuers must be aggregated with the issues of an issuer for purposes of the \$5 million limit.
+This exemption from the rebate requirement is for governmental bonds or notes issued by small governmental units with general taxing powers which will not issue in excess of \$5/\$15 million of governmental obligations in any given calendar year.
+This exemption does not apply to the first \$5/\$15 million of issues of governmental units which will issue more than \$5/\$15 million per year.
+The issues of any "subordinate" governmental issuers must be aggregated with the issues of an issuer for purposes of the \$5/\$15 million limit.

 For purposes of this requirement, an entity will be deemed "subordinate" to the issuing governmental unit if the entity derives its power to issue obligations from the governmental unit or is subject to substantial control by the governmental unit.
 However, the mere fact that the entity is located within the boundaries of the issuing governmental unit will not, in and of itself, be viewed as making the entity "subordinate" to the governmental unit.
 (This aggregation requirement is generally unimportant for New York issuers, since it requires aggregation only of issues by subordinate entities which derive their power to issue indebtedness from the entity in question.
 Geographic location within the territory of an issuer does not mean that one municipality is subordinate.
 However, issuance by an urban renewal agency, for example, would probably have to be aggregated with the issuances of the municipality to which it relates.)

-If your County may be a "small issuer" in any current calendar year in which general obligation notes or bonds are proposed to be issued, there is a three-step analysis which must be completed to confirm that status:
+If your school district may be a "small issuer" in any current calendar year in which general obligation notes or bonds are proposed to be issued, there is a three-step analysis which must be completed to confirm that status:

-Step No. 1: Determine whether the County reasonably expects to issue an aggregate of \$5,000,000 or less in tax-exempt notes or bonds in the calendar year.
+Step No. 1: Determine whether the school district reasonably expects to issue an aggregate of \$5,000,000 or less in tax-exempt notes or bonds in the calendar year.